-- · A concussion is a brain injury that affects how your brain works. - A concussion is caused by a blow to the head or body: - from contact with another player, hitting a hard surface equipment such as a such as the ground, ice, or - being hit by a piece of lacrosse stick, hockey puck, or field hockey ball. - A concussion can happen even if you haven't been knocked unconscious - If you think you have a concussion, you should not return to play on the day of the injury and until a health care professional says you are OK to return to play.
+- · A concussion is a brain injury that affects how your - · A concussion is caused by a blow to the head or body: - from contact with another blayer, hitting a hard surface equipment such as a - such as the ground, ice, or lacrosse stick, hockey puck, or field hockey ball. - A concussion can happen even if you haven't been knocked unconscious. - If you think you have a concussion, you should not return to play on the day of the injury and until a health care professional says you are OK to return to play.